 Academic disruption may include disorderly conduct, disruptive activity, failure to comply, or other unwanted behaviors.
 Set guidelines at the beginning of the semester, as well as in your syllabus, regarding cell phone and laptop use, late entry, side-talking and other disruptive behaviors.
 In non-emergency situations, first try to resolve the situation yourself when appropriate.
 View the Faculty Guide to Academic Disruption.

 Some behaviors can be important signals of distress.
 If you witness self-injurious behavior such as talk of suicide, substance abuse, emotional distress or self-harming behaviors you should contact the Student Care and Outreach Team at 803-777-4333, or USC Police Department at 803-777-4215.
 Also call these numbers, or 911, if you witness erratic behavior, including online activities that disrupt the mission and/or normal proceedings of the university community, and/or increase the potential for compromised safety such as a threat to bring a weapon on campus.
 If you are ever concerned about someone's health, well-being, or safety, submit a referral through the Student Care and Outreach Team (Care Team) Incident Report.

 You may identify that a student has personal issues or challenges through the course of interaction in your classroom.
-If you're concerned about a UofSC student, call the Student Health Services Counseling & Psychiatry department at 803-777-5223.
+If you're concerned about a UofSC student, call the University Health Services Counseling & Psychiatry department at 803-777-5223.
 They can help you determine what to do, and how to help the student.
 If you feel someone is considering harming themselves or someone else, call 911 immediately.